mionova/100DaysOfCode-Challenge/README.md

 1. Select an element with JavaScript and change its color on click
 2. Practice selecting DOM elements and listening for events.
-3. Build a string conditionally from the properties of a provided random object.Then print that string to the page.
+3. Build a string conditionally from the properties of a provided random object.
+Then print that string to the page.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-013)
 &nbsp;